12 min read

 Disposable cartridge safety razors are cheaper in every aspect, the body and handles are built to be thrown away compared to a high-quality beginner safety razor that can last for years if not decades.

-If we focus on the business end, razor blades cost the same, the exact same, pennies so where is the economic difference?
-While you may get similar performance a lot of what you are paying for when it comes to cartridge razors is marketing.
+If we focus on the business end, razor blades cost the same, so where is the economic difference?
+While you may get similar (poorer in our opinion) performance a lot of what you are paying for when it comes to cartridge razors is marketing.

 When is the last time you saw an advertisement for double edge blades?

 Double edge blades are inexpensive at around .10 cents per blade offering you up to 5 close and comfortable baby butt smooth shaves and come in compact packs of 5 or 10 and bulk saver packs of 100.
-While the blades all dull at the same rate depending on the coarseness of hair the short lifespan of double edge blades also ensures your keeping your shaving routine sterile and clean.
+While the blades all dull at the same rate, depending on the coarseness of hair, the short lifespan of double edge blades also ensures that your shaving routine remains sterile and clean.

 I'll offer an example: